NCKU-CCS/smart-room-backend/README.md

 ### Add a sensor with new gateway
 1. Add Gateway
 2. Add Sensor
-3. Start to Upload Data
+3. Start to upload data with gateway token